Leman-24-horas/youtube-clone/README.md

     ``` bash
     git clone https://github.com/Leman-24-horas/youtube-clone.git
     ```
-2. Head over to the `src` folder file explorer and open the `youtube.html` file in your browser.
+2. Head over to the `src` folder in file explorer and open the `youtube.html` file in your browser.

 ## Future Improvements
 - Add more navigation links to the sidebar such as `Shorts`, `History`, `Playlists`, and a list of subscribed channels.
 Additionally, make the sidebar vertically scrollable to accommodate longer menus while maintaining a fixed height.